Understand how FlashAttention cuts auxiliary attention memory from O(n²) to O(n) with tiling and online softmax, and analyze its IO complexity.

 Cause: The OOM headlines make FlashAttention look like a long-sequence-only tool.

-Fix: While it enables long sequences by avoiding memory limits, it provides substantial speedups even on shorter sequences because it reduces HBM access.
-The 15% BERT-large speedup at 512 tokens is a clear example of short-sequence gains.[1]
+Fix: FlashAttention supports long sequences by avoiding memory limits, and it can still speed up shorter sequences because it reduces HBM access.
+Dao et al. reported a 15% BERT-large speedup at 512 tokens.[1]

 Symptom: You avoid FlashAttention because you assume it requires low-level GPU programming.